0BAB1/HOLY_CORE_COURSE/0_single_cycle_edition/single_cycle_edition.md

 //...
 ```

 Only the source of the write_back changes !
+Which makes sense.

-Which makes sense !
-Let's test that without further ado !
+Let's test that without further ado.

 ### 6.1.a : Verification